ministryofjustice/opg-digideps/local-resources/local-load-balancer/certificates/certificates.md

-To create your self signed certificates, make sure you are in the certificates directory (/docker/local-load-balancer/certificates) and then run the below specified commands :
+To create your self signed certificates, make sure you are in the certificates directory (local-resources/local-load-balancer/certificates) and then run these commands:

 ```
 openssl genpkey -algorithm RSA -out nginx.key